CrunchyData/pgSimload/doc/01_overview.md

       - if both parameters are used at the same time, the SQL-Loop will end whenever one or the other condition is satisfied

+    - the rate of the iterations can be slowed down since version 1.2.0 thanks to the `-sleep duration` parameter, where a duration is expressed the same way `-time duration` is (see upper).
+If this parameter is set to anything else that 0, pgSimload will sleep for that amount of time.
+      This is usefull if you want to slow down the SQL-Loop process.
+It also avoid the user to manually add like a `select pg_sleep(1);` at the end of the `SQL script` used with `-script`.
+So it's faster to test different values of "sleeping" by recalling the command line and changing the value there instead of editing that SQL script...

   - test failovers, or what happens when a DB is down: pgSimLoad handles those errors.
 Give it a try: simply shuting down your PostgreSQL server while it